 WE HAVE HOPE FOR YOU

-PMP Pals is the world’s oldest ,global, volunteer-run, peer-to-peer support community for patients and caregivers living with Appendix Cancer, Pseudomyxoma Peritonei (also known as PMP) and related pertioneal surface malignancies.
-We build emotional resilience by sharing our hope, experience, resources, and information with each other throughl Programs & Services that meet the challenges of this rare disease.
+PMP Pals is the world’s oldest, global, volunteer-run, peer-to-peer support community for patients and caregivers living with Appendix Cancer, Pseudomyxoma Peritonei (also known as PMP) and related peritoneal surface malignancies.
+We build emotional resilience by sharing our hope, experience, resources, and information with each other through Programs & Services that meet the challenges of this rare disease.

 Supporting patients and caregivers in a personal and direct way sets PMP PALS apart.
-We Have Hope for You.
+Want to know what HOPE looks like?
+Click on the image above and we’ll share with you why We Have Hope for You.

 HOPE ZOOM

-HOPE ZOOM, our peer-to-peer support roundtable discussions, are FREE, live video meetings for patients and caregivers facing APPENDIX CANCER and PSEUDOMYXOMA PERITONEI (PMP).
-These twice-weekly meetups are facilitated by PMP Pals volunteers and easily accessible online.
+HOPE ZOOM, our peer-to-peer support roundtable discussions, are FREE, live video meetings for patients and caregivers facing APPENDIX CANCER and related peritoneal surface conditions like Pseudomyxoma Peritonei (PMP).
+These twice-weekly meetups help us build emotional resilience, are facilitated by PMP Pals volunteers, and can be easily accessed online.

 FIND A SURGEON